 Minnesota’s Legacy of Support for Applied Behavior Analysis

 Minnesota has a long history of support for applied behavior analysis.

-St. Cloud University was one of the first programs to offer a BACB-approved course sequence, while Minnesota’s Department of Human Services was one of the earliest adopters of ABA therapy for people with complex disabilities, formally incorporating ABA into state services in the 1980s.
+St. Cloud University was one of the first programs to offer a BACB-verified course sequence, while Minnesota’s Department of Human Services was one of the earliest adopters of ABA therapy for people with complex disabilities, formally incorporating ABA into state services in the 1980s.